-In our opinion, the accompanying balance sheets and the related statements of operations, of changes in redeemable convertible preferred stock and stockholders' deficit and of cash flows present fairly, in all material respects, the financial position of NeuroMetrix, Inc. at December 31, 2002 and 2003, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2003, in conformity with accounting principles generally accepted in the United States of America.
+"In our opinion, the accompanying balance sheets and the related statements of operations, of changes in redeemable convertible preferred stock and stockholders' deficit and of cash flows present fairly, in all material respects, the financial position of NeuroMetrix, Inc. at December 31, 2002 and 2003, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2003, in conformity with accounting principles generally accepted in the United States of America.
 In addition, in our opinion, the accompanying financial statement schedule presents fairly, in all material respects, the information set forth therein when read in conjunction with the related financial statements.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audits.
 We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+We believe that our audits provide a reasonable basis for our opinion."

-/s/ PricewaterhouseCoopers LLP Boston, Massachusetts May 11, 2004, except for the fourth paragraph of Note 1, as to which the date is July 15, 2004
+/s/ PricewaterhouseCoopers LLP Boston, Massachusetts May 11, 2004